 Werner Herzog is a name well known in the cinema-sphere.
 From Aguirre, the Wrath of God to Nosferatu the Vampyre, his fictional films are critically acclaimed and original in nearly every aspect.
-But his documentary oeuvre is where Herzog truly earns most of his acclaim.
+But it’s with his documentaries where Herzog truly earns most of his acclaim.
 As an artist, he is a man of many talents, but his tenacity for capturing the human experience at the farthest reaches of the known world is second to none.

 Herzog is a filmmaker obsessed with experience — if he films in the jungle, then he truly films in the jungle.
 Brilliance or hubris, it is hard to decide, but his filmmaking struggles are the stuff of legend.
 Just read his journal Conquest of the Useless or watch Les Blank‘s brilliant Burden of Dreams, in which we see Herzog at his most broken on the notoriously grueling location shoot for Fitzcarraldo.
 Experience and tangibility are everything to Herzog, he is as much obsessed with the image as he is with the intangible essence of the image.

-From loneliness in the Arctic to finding kinship among grizzly bears, here are all of Werner Herzog’s documentaries ranked:
+From loneliness in the Antarctic to finding kinship among grizzly bears, here are all of Werner Herzog’s documentaries ranked:

 38. La Soufrière (1977)